 You will frequently hear the terms money laundering and terrorist financing used together.
-You might also see them being made subject together in the same discussion because of the similarities and differences between money laundering and terrorism financing.
+You might also see them being made subjects together in the same discussion because of the similarities and differences between money laundering and terrorism financing.

-The prevention of money laundering, called Anti-Money Laundering, or AML, and the prevention of terrorist financing, called Counter-Terrorism Financing, or CTF, is often brought together.
+The prevention of money laundering, called Anti-Money Laundering, or AML, and the prevention of terrorist financing, called Counter-Terrorism Financing, or CTF, are often brought together.
 Occasionally, you might even see that these terms or concepts are used synonymously for one another, which is not quite true.

 Similarities And Differences Between Money Laundering And Terrorism Financing